logscape/hpc-server/README.md

 # **Microsoft HPC App for Logscape**
-info@logscape.com in conjunction with ben.newton@excelian.com
+info@logscape.com in conjunction with Ben Newton

 ## Introduction
 -----------------------------------------------------------------------